Kourtney Kardashian Dissing Sisters: Wants Regular Man After Scott Disick Split

 Kourtney Kardashian reportedly came to the realization that things would never get better between herself and Disick, who she allegedly believed had chosen the partying lifestyle over bonding time with Kourtney and the kids — something which the reality star loves doing the most.

 It’s no secret that Kourtney Kardashian is more of a stay-at-home mother.
-She doesn’t travel as much as her siblings and she tries to be by her kids’ side as much as she can, which is, of course, a completely different approach than to Scott, who is known to fly all around the world to host parties for a living.
+She doesn’t travel as much as her siblings, and she tries to be by her kids’ side as much as she can, which is, of course, a completely different approach than to Scott, who is known to fly all around the world to host parties for a living.

 Now that she’s acknowledged the fact that she’ll never get back with Scott, Kourtney Kardashian is on the hunt for a new man, Hollywood Life reveals, stressing that her next partner can’t be an athlete or a rapper, having seen how that has turned out for sisters in the past.